breadweb/imember/README.md

 // event fires which is after scaling is reapplied.
 We could try to figure out the DPI and
 // adjust all positions and sizes, but this works well enough for now.
 ```

-I want to add a checkbox to temporarily disable the app while it is running since there are some instances where I don't want positions saved and restored.
-This is usually when I'm playing games and have two monitors active, but one monitor's resolution is changed by the game when it is running.